jitsi/handbook/docs/dev-guide/iframe.md

 ### getIFrame

-Returns the IFrame HTML element which is used to laod the Jitsi Meet conference:
+Returns the IFrame HTML element which is used to load the Jitsi Meet conference:

 ```javascript
 const iframe = api.getIFrame();